tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

 -   Construct a fully symbolized GIS and export the resulting map for import into a design application.
--   Complete initial sketch by placing the map image in the context of a larger project.
+-   Complete initial sketch by placing the map image in the context of a larger research or design project.
 -   Be ready to present the export/import work flow and class project in the next class meeting.

 >  [slide deck](slides/slides040.html){:target="\_blank"}